zocteam/zoc-tools/01coin-MasternodeGuide.md

 The next step is to send *exactly* 1000 ZOC to your masternode collateral address.
 If you already have at least 1001 ZOC in your wallet, you can do this in one step.
 If your coins are on an exchange, however, you will first have to send at least 1001 ZOC to your address.

-Click on the *Send* tab, and paste the address you just copied into the ìPay Toî field.
-Confirm that the label you created for that address (e.g., ìMasternode01î) automatically appears in the ìLabelî field.
-Type 1000 into the ìAmountî field and ensure that the ìSubtract fee from amountî box is *unchecked*.
+Click on the *Send* tab, and paste the address you just copied into the ‚ÄúPay To‚Äù field.
+Confirm that the label you created for that address (e.g., ‚ÄúMasternode01‚Äù) automatically appears in the ‚ÄúLabel‚Äù field.
+Type 1000 into the ‚ÄúAmount‚Äù field and ensure that the ‚ÄúSubtract fee from amount‚Äù box is *unchecked*.

-Then click ìSendî to initiate the transaction.
+Then click ‚ÄúSend‚Äù to initiate the transaction.
 You may have to key in your wallet password if it is locked.
 A pop up window will appear detailing the transaction fees and asking you to confirm the transaction.
-Click ìYesî to proceed.
+Click ‚ÄúYes‚Äù to proceed.

 ![](https://cdn.steemitimages.com/DQmNVNoXZVL1FBmceoY9xpMvJ8GoQ1dbzXwVu2uhNxJDtoC/image.png)